6 teens arrested in Iowa school shooting that killed 1

 Principal Jill Versteeg described what happened as “everyone’s worst nightmare” and urged parents to “hug your students and love them.”

 Officials had already suspended classes districtwide Tuesday so juniors could take the ACT college admissions test.
-The ACT exams and parent-teacher conferences were canceled Tuesday at East High School.
+The ACT exams and parent-teacher conferences were canceled Tuesday at East High School and classes will not be held at the school later this week.
 The district also was making grief counselors available.

+President Joe Biden issued a statement Tuesday night offering prayers to the families of the students killed and injured in the shooting.
+He also praised police and other first responders but noted, “these swift arrests cannot obscure the reality that too many families have had to bury a piece of their soul after yet another tragic shooting.”

+Biden called for increased efforts to reduce gun violence, including action by Congress.

 Superintendent Thomas Ahart said school shootings have “become too common” and said that “real change to gun laws and access would go a long way to help us.”